Ivermectin during the COVID-19 pandemic: Regulatory status and off-label use

+In Arkansas in 2021, a prison doctor prescribed ivermectin for inmates without their consent.
+A legal action brought on the inmates' behalf by the American Civil Liberties Union (ACLU) was settled with the prison authorities paying compensation.
+The ACLU said the outcome was "victory for civil rights and medical ethics".

 Ivermectin is not approved by the U.S. Food and Drug Administration (FDA) for use in treating any viral illness and is not authorized for use to treat COVID-19 within the European Union.
 After reviewing the evidence on ivermectin, the EMA said that "the available data do not support its use for COVID-19 outside well-designed clinical trials".
-The WHO also said that ivermectin should not be used to treat COVID-19 except in a clinical trial.
+The World Health Organization also said that ivermectin should not be used to treat COVID-19 except in a clinical trial.
 The Brazilian Health Regulatory Agency, Brazilian Society of Infectious Diseases, and Brazilian Thoracic Society issued position statements advising against the use of ivermectin for prevention or treatment of early-stage COVID-19.

 Several Latin American government health organizations recommended ivermectin as a COVID-19 treatment based, in part, on preprints and anecdotal evidence; these recommendations were later denounced by the Pan American Health Organization.

 In the United States, an analysis of prescribing data suggested the influence of political affiliation, as Republican-voting areas saw a pronounced surge in ivermectin (and hydroxychloroquine) prescription in 2020.
+As of June 2025, legislation to make the drug available over-the-counter has passed in four US states.